MicrosoftDocs/xamarin-docs/docs/ios/platform/document-picker.md

 By using Stitching the application no longer has to open a data source to monitor local and cloud based file changes.
 Now the application can rely on `NSMetadataQuery` directly.

 > [!IMPORTANT]
-> **Note**: Stitching only works if the Application is using File Coordination as presented in the section above.
+> Stitching only works if the Application is using File Coordination as presented in the section above.
 If File Coordination is not being used, the APIs default to the existing pre iOS 8 behavior.